kevinzhao14/GGDuelsFetcher/README.md

 I have included both the minified version to paste into the console and also the pre-compiled version if you don't trust the code (who would?).
 You can find the minified script [here](main_condensed.js) and the full version [here](main.js)

 *Disclaimer:* I do not condone the spam nor abuse of GeoGuessr's API.
-These script are intended for data analysis purposes only, and are not for misuse or exploitation of GeoGuessr.
+These scripts are intended for data analysis purposes only, and are not for misuse or exploitation of GeoGuessr.
 The use of the API is non-official, and may be revoked or blocked at any time.
 Not affiliated with GeoGuessr or any related entities.
+By using this script, you acknowledge and agree that the author and publisher shall not be liable for any damages or injuries whatsoever resulting from your use or inability to use the script, even if the author or publisher has been advised of the possibility of such damages.

 # Instructions